Russians in Georgia: 2022 Russian invasion of Ukraine

 Following the 2022 Russian invasion of Ukraine, an estimated 100,000 Russian citizens and residents are estimated to have left Russia by mid-March 2022 as economic migrants.

 In September 2022 alone 222,274 people entered Georgia from Russia, according to the Georgian Ministry of Internal Affairs.

 The arrival of Russians made real estate prices skyrocket in Tbilisi; in November 2022, average real estate prices were 210% higher than 1 year prior.
 This has rendered rent unaffordable for Georgian locals, exacerbating pre-existing tensions between Russians and Georgians.
 Rental prices also rose substantially; and overall Georgian GDP in the first year after the war rose by approximately ten percent, with two percentage points of that directly attributable to the Russian influx.

 In October 2022, protests were held demanding the introduction of a visa regime with Russia in order to mitigate the economic damage caused by the migration, with the ruling Georgian Dream party dismissing such a step as "irrational".

 By early 2024, the peak number of Russians who had moved to Georgia since the beginning of the war had declined by approximately one-third, from a peak of 110,000 at the end of 2022.
 Most departing Georgia are moving to another country with some returning to Russia.

 Abkhazia

 Russians made up 2% of the 100,000 population of Abkhazia by 1897.
 Russian population rose between 1926 and 1970 and declined thereafter.
-Post-independence decline was particularly steep due to the War in Abkhazia.
+The post-independence decline was particularly steep due to the War in Abkhazia.